pimvanpelt/pdu/README.md

 ## PubSub

-The firmware sends periodical updates to a configured `MQTT` server.
+The firmware sends periodical status updates to a configured `MQTT` server.
 The following events are sent:

 *    Startup: A message is sent to `/mongoose/broadcast/stat/id` with